 Classification of NPA for Banks

-Banks are required to make sub standardization of the non-performing assets (NPA) into the following type of four broad groups: –
+Banks classifies the non-performing assets (NPA) into the following type of four broad groups: –

 #1 – Standard Assets

-Standard assets are those assets which have remained non-performing assets for a period of 12 months or less than 12 months and the risk of the asset is normal
+Standard assets are those assets which have remained NPA for 12 months or less than 12 months, and the risk of the asset is normal

 #2 – Sub- Standard Assets

-For a period of more than 12 months, non-performing assets are classified under sub-standard assets.
-Such kind of advances possess more than normal risk and the creditworthiness of the borrower is quite weak.
+For more than 12 months, NPA is classified under sub-standard assets.
+Such kinds of advances possess more than normal risk, and the creditworthiness of the borrower is quite weak.
 Banks are generally ready to take some haircut on the loan amounts which are categorized under this asset class